Ezeilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File-9 To set the mode of hello hello to----
+File-10 To set the mode of file hello olleh mode